 Though the content is only available in Japanese, this museum features a plethora of oni paraphernalia.
 Entry to the facility will run you a few hundred yen.
 You’ll find it located within the Oeyama-no-Ie complex, right beside a massive ten ton onigawara tile.
 To get there, you’ll just need to hop the shuttle bus to the final stop.

 This antediluvian sepulcher is said to predate the ancient Ise Jingu by more than 54 years.
 Seeing as Ise Jingu is basically older than history itself, this is quite the claim.
 You’ll find the Motoise Naiku Kotai Shrine about 15 minutes away from Oeyamaguchi Naiku Station.
 Be sure to also check out Amano Iwatoji Shrine in the ravine out back too.

 - Onitake Inari Shrine

-A former incarnation of this small shrine is said to have been placed here eons ago to pacify the vengeful spirit of Shuten Doji.
+A former incarnation of this small shrine is said to have been placed here eons ago to pacify the vengeful spirit of the evil yokai.
 Perched high up on Mt.
-Oe, Onitake Inari Shrine boasts a commanding view of the “sea of clouds” that amasses between the crags below.
+Oe, Onitake Inari Shrine boasts a commanding view of the “Sea of Clouds” that amasses between the crags below.
 Refer to the image at the start of this article for a hint of what you can expect if you nail the timing just right.

 Last, but certainly not least, we have the picturesque Amanohashidate.
 Highlighted above at the start of this section, this location is often hailed as one of the top three scenic vistas in all of Japan (along with Matsushima in Sendai and Miyajima).
 To get there, you’ll want to take the Kyoto Tango Railway to Amanohashidate Station.